 Children in the Nursery, from the babies to Class 2, visit the Spinney throughout the summer months.
-The children play ball games, look for mini beasts amongst the log piles and have music time on rugs on the lawn.
-Last summer the children particularly enjoyed picking the strawberries in the vegetable garden.
-Once picked the strawberries were enjoyed by the children for tea, which was a real treat!
+The children play ball games, look for mini-beasts amongst the log piles and have music time on rugs on the lawn.
+Last summer, the children particularly enjoyed picking the strawberries in the vegetable garden.
+Once picked, the strawberries were enjoyed by the children for tea.

 The Spinney is a great opportunity for children to explore science phenomenon in an outdoor environment.
-They use their observational skills to investigate different ideas such as how plants change during different seasons and how weather affects plants and the soil around them.
-Children have an opportunity to select and create appropriate apparatus to record accurate measurements such as amount of rainfall using a rain gauge.
+They use their observational skills to investigate different ideas, such as how plants change during different seasons and how weather affects plants and the soil around them.
+The children have an opportunity to select and create appropriate apparatus to record accurate measurements, such as the amount of rainfall using a rain gauge.
 It provides a stimulating environment where children can discuss factors that may affect their results such as what affects the growth of different plants.